reframejs/reframe/readme.md

 > Note that the
 > [react-frontend](/plugins/create/starters/react-frontend#readme)
-> starter scaffolds a static site but there
+> starter scaffolds a static site.
+There
 > are other starters to scaffold
 > a SSR app, a full-stack app, etc.
 > See [Starters](/docs/starters.md#readme).